JadedEric/marsrover/README.md

 # Unit testing

-The application's functions has been unit tested using Jasmine and Karma runner
+The application's functions has been unit tested using Jasmine and the standalone Jasmine SpecRunner.

+To run the unit tests, open the SpecRunner.html file in your browser.

+To view the spec, find it under /scripts/spec/roverSpec.ts

 License
 ----